 Even if you’ve only been unemployed for a short period of time, the impacts unemployment brings can linger for a while—and may rear their ugly heads again long after you’ve been unemployed.
 For example, once it’s finally time to file taxes.

 Chances are no. No, you don’t.

 But that’s okay!
 We’re here to help walk you through the basics.
 Unemployment can be intimidating and upsetting, but you don’t have to go it alone.
-We’re here to help guide you through the basics at tax time and make sure you’re confident enough to get the maximum tax benefit.
+We’re here to help guide you through the basics at tax time and get the maximum tax benefit.